Victorian Temporary Standby Emergency Power Supply Project

 - Site 2: Property Boundary - East.

 Figure 1 – Air Quality Monitoring Sites

-In addition to the NO2 monitors, monitors for PM2.5 (not required by the EPA) have been set up at Site 1 and Site 3 as above.
+In addition to the NO2 monitors, monitors for PM2.5 (not required by the EPA) were set up at Site 1 and Site 3 as above.
 These two sites are the closest to neighbouring industrial receptors.

 Reporting of Air Quality Data

-To ensure consistency with the EPA AirWatch monitoring program, the monitoring results will be provided using the same Air Quality Categories as outlined in Table 1 below.
+To ensure consistency with the EPA AirWatch monitoring program, the monitoring results were provided using the same Air Quality Categories as outlined in Table 1 below.